Skip to content

 None of these were big.
 That was the point.
 Each one followed the same shape: start with a simple utility, make it usable, add persistence, add import and export, then decide later whether it deserved accounts and a backend.

-What actually changed in this stretch was not my coding.
-It was how I thought.
-I stopped asking "can I build this" and started asking the questions an owner asks.
+The change in this stretch was in the questions I asked.
+I stopped asking "can I build this" and started asking what an owner asks.
 Who is this for.
 What is the first useful thing it does.
 What does the homepage need to do in the first three seconds.
 What can stay manual for now.
 What can wait.

 That shift, from builder to product owner, is the real skill.
-I do not hand-write most of the code, and I never have.
-What I got good at was describing exactly what a thing should do, precisely enough that an AI agent could execute it, and knowing what to cut.
-The tools were small.
-The habit was not.
+I do not hand-write most of the code and never have.
+What I got good at was describing exactly what a thing should do, precisely enough that an agent could execute it, and knowing what to leave out.
+The tools stayed small.
+The habit got big.

 // era 04 / the surge / early 2026 through spring